Midas Bronze

-The Midas Bronze is a Mini-based kit car designed by Richard Oakes and manufactured by D&H Fibreglass Techniques, set up by Harold Dermott and Maurice Holt in 1975.
+The Midas Bronze is a Mini-based kit car designed by Richard Oakes whose curriculum vitae includes the Tramp Beach Buggy, Nova kit car, Dutton Sierra SUV, the GTM Rossa and GTM Libra sportscars, Pimlico Domino Mini, the Jephcott leaning 3-wheeler, and Blackjack Cars).
+It would be manufactured by D&H Fibreglass Techniques, set up by Harold Dermott and Maurice Holt in 1975.
 Their initial production facility was in Oldham, England, but when they outgrew that they moved to larger premises in Corby.